 Work authorization is available to students who suffer severe financial hardship caused by unforeseen circumstances beyond the student's control.
 These circumstances may include loss of financial aid or on-campus employment without fault on the part of the student, substantial fluctuations in the value of currency or exchange rate, unexpected changes in the financial condition of the student's source of support, medical bills, or other substantial and unexpected expenses.

-To be eligible you must have been in F-1 status for two full semesters in good academic standing, must demonstrate that the employment will not interfere with carrying a full course of study, and you must demonstrate that the employment is necessary to avoid severe economic hardship due to unforeseen circumstances beyond your control.
+To be eligible, you must have been in F-1 status for two full semesters in good academic standing, and must demonstrate that the employment will not interfere with carrying a full course of study, and that the employment is necessary to avoid severe economic hardship due to unforeseen circumstances beyond your control.

-To apply you must fill out Forms I-765 and I-538 and submit supporting documentation and an application fee.
+Procedure: To apply, you must fill out Forms I-765 and I-538 and submit supporting documentation and an application fee.
 The international student advisor has these forms and will provide you with assistance and the required certification.